Sarabhai vs Sarabhai: Conception

 The show was produced by Jamnadas Majethia and Aatish Kapadia under the banner of Hatsoff Productions.
 The show was directed by Deven Bhojani along with Aatish Kapadia and the story and screenplay was also written by Aatish Kapadia.
 Sahil and Monisha are married and are living across Sahil's parents, Indravadhan and Maya Sarabhai, and Rosesh, their son, and Sahil's younger brother.
 Maya constantly taunts Monisha because of her behavior and language tone and constantly refers to her as "middle-class".
 Throughout the entire series, Sahil is kind of stuck between whether to take his wife's side or his mother's.
 Meanwhile, Indravadhan supports his daughter-in-law all the time.
 Rosesh, on the other side, is an actor who writes poetry that Sahil and Indravadhan dislike.
 Rosesh is a momma's boy and Maya's favorite child.
 Maya is a classy and sophisticated woman.
+The show also revolving around the relationships of rosesh and he get dumped by them for various reasons.
 The series goes through various events involving their lives.